 Security vs Development

 The security teams and development teams have been at loggerheads since time immemorial.
-While DevOps garnered all the popularity and acclaim because of the "agility, speed and its responsive nature", the security guys have not been exactly happy about that.
+While DevOps garnered all the popularity and acclaim because of its "agility, speed and its responsive nature", the security guys have not been exactly happy about that.

 They find this agility and speed to be "risky" and the major drivers behind the "vulnerabilities of applications".